Monk's-Hood: Title

-There is a bit of word play in the book's title in English, Monk's Hood.
-First is what seems the most direct meaning, the ground up root of the plant in the liniment that gets used as a poison in food, the plant having the common name from the appearance of its flower.
-It refers to another plot element as well, the monk's hood that briefly hides the untonsured head of the innocent boy who is the number one suspect for the sergeant.
-Last, it is the symbol of the monk's robe with its hood that Cadfael wears all the time.

 The author does make a point of using herbs and medicinal plants of that era, accurately.
 One book discusses the series from the perspective of the herbs.
 In an interview in 1993, Peters said she used Culpepper and an untitled book from the 15th century for information on the herbs, and typical medicines.
 Herbs play a supporting role in most of the novels, but "In Monk’s Hood, of course, that was the poison.
 I haven’t done much with herbs that have mixed properties—either beneficial or poisonous, depending on their use.
 I’d like to get back to using herbs more in my plots.
 I haven’t used them so much in the last few books".